vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Reward accounts are funded by setting up recurring transfers, which may be set to occur only once for a one off reward.
 These allow a reward type to be automatically funded on an ongoing basis from a pool of assets.
 Recurring transfers can target groups of markets, or all markets for a settlement asset.
 See [transfers](./0057-TRAN-transfers.md) for more detail.

-Reward accounts and balances must be saved in [LNL checkpoints](./0073-LIMN-limited_network_life.md) to ensure all funds remain accounted for across a restart.

 ## Reward distribution